Personal budget: Envelope method (cash-only budgeting)

 For this method, people need to use cash instead of debit or credit cards.
 They need to allocate their net income into categories (e.g. groceries), withdraw the cash allocated for each category, and put them into envelopes.
 Any time they want to buy something in one of the categories, they only take the designated envelope so that they cannot overspend.

 Zero-based budgeting

 In zero-based budgeting, all of one's net income must be allocated ahead of spending.

-Personal finance softwares and apps
+Zero-based budgeting involves dividing income into different expense categories, ensuring that all funds have been assigned a purpose, and at the end of the month there is a zero balance in the budget.

+Kakeibo (Household financial ledger)

+In this method, users keep a paper notebook or digital ledger in which all take-home earnings are logged along outgoing expenses.
+Users determine how much money they have to spend, log fixed expenses, determine how much is left for discretionary (variable amount) spending, and track that discretionary spending into four broad categories: needs, wants, cultural, unexpected.
+Users also set themselves a savings goal for the month and note how they intend to achieve the goal.
+All discretionary spending transactions are promptly logged.
+Each week finishes with an accounting of spending, and the end of the month finishes with a final accounting, and notes about lessons learned and/or ways to improve.
+The prompt logging of expenditures and answering the questions related to it encourage mindfulness and reduction of impulse buys.

+Software

 Several personal finance softwares and mobile apps have been developed to help people with managing their money.
-Some of them can be used for budgeting and expense tracking, others mainly for one's investment porftolio.
+Some of them can be used for budgeting and expense tracking, others mainly for one's investment portfolio.
 There are both free and paid options.